openshift-labs/cloud-native-guides/getting-started-che.md

 ## Setup Your Workspace on Eclipse Che

 Follow these instructions to setup the development environment on Eclipse Che.
-Note that if you'd rather to use your own workstation, you can skip this section and move to **Setup Your Own Workstation**.

 You might be familiar with the Eclipse IDE which is one of the most popoular IDEs for Java and other programming languages.
 [Eclipse Che](https://www.eclipse.org/che/) is the next-generation Eclipse IDE which is web-based